-Rio De Janeiro is one of the top bucket list city for so many.
-La Cidade Maravilhosa offers an incredible variety of activities.
+Rio De Janeiro is on top of the travel bucket list for so many.
+And it’s very easy to see why.
+Indeed, La Cidade Maravilhosa offers an incredible variety of activities.
 From classical sightseeing to more adventurous excursions.
 Here is your final guide to the best things to do in Rio De Janeiro, considering a 4 days itinerary.

 1. Take the gondola ride up to the Sugarloaf Mountain

 When I visited Rio the first time there was only one thing, I was sure I wanted to do.
 To visit the Sugarloaf Mountain.
 It wasn’t disappointing!
 The Pao de Açucar has one of the most breathtaking views of the amazing city of Rio de Janeiro.
 Situated in the heart of the city you can enjoy many different views of the surrounding hills, beaches, and Niteroi.

 As one of the main attractions in Rio de Janeiro, the line to buy the tickets is very long and may take even a few hours.
 You can buy the ticket online at no extra cost.
 Although, if you are willing to take the fast line you can buy the ticket for about double the price.

 If you are willing to go at sunset (the view and colors are beautiful!), don’t forget to check the hours of the gondola.
 These are the official hours, but they may change:

 LAST RIDE UP: Praia Vermelha / Urca Hill at 8 pm.
 Urca Hill / Sugar Loaf at 8:20 pm.